webclinic017/Kite-Connect-/README.md

-# Building a Trading Platform using Kite Connect
+# Building a Trading Platform to be used with Kite Connect API's